Parallelism and Time in Hierarchical Self-Assembly: Assembly of a shape in time sublinear in its diameter

-\item in a reaction that binds $r_j$ to $r_{j-1}$ (which have concentration at most $\delta_{s_1} \cdot \#_\gamma(r_{j-1}) + \mathrm{dist}_\rho(r_{j-1}) \cdot \delta_1 = \delta_{s_1} \cdot \#_\gamma(r_{j-1}) + (j-1) \cdot \delta_1$, which equals $\delta_{s_1} \cdot \#_\gamma(r_{j}) + (j-1) \cdot \delta_1$ by our assumption of equal counts of tiles that are part of the same polyomino, which is less than $[r_j](0)$ by $\delta_1$), or
+\item in a reaction that binds $r_j$ to $r_{j-1}$ (which have concentration at most $\delta_{s_1} \cdot \#_\gamma(r_{j-1}) + \mathrm{dist}_{\rho}(r_{j-1}) \cdot \delta_1 = \delta_{s_1} \cdot \#_\gamma(r_{j-1}) + (j-1) \cdot \delta_1$, which equals $\delta_{s_1} \cdot \#_\gamma(r_{j}) + (j-1) \cdot \delta_1$ by our assumption of equal counts of tiles that are part of the same polyomino, which is less than $[r_j](0)$ by $\delta_1$), or

 \item in a reaction producing another member of the same polyomino attachment class (thus not altering the sum of \eqref{ineq-r-hier}, just shifting its terms).
-This corresponds to the attachment of tiles ``further from $\beta$ under $\prec$''. \end{enumerate} Therefore, there will always be at least an excess of $\delta_1$ concentration of polyominos starting with $r_j$.
-In particular, for any producible assembly $\alpha$ containing $\beta$, with frontier location $p$ at which some tile type $r_j$ can attach in the seeded model, \eqref{ineq-r-hier} ensures that the total concentration of polyominos that can attach to position $p$ in the hierarchical model is at least $\delta_1$.
+This corresponds to the attachment of tiles ``further from $\beta$ under $\prec$''. \end{enumerate} Therefore, there will always be at least an excess of $\delta_1$ concentration of polyominos in the attachment class $(\poly{j}{1},\ldots,\poly{j}{k-j+1})$, i.e., we have the following for all $t \in \R_{\geq 0}$:

+In particular, for any producible assembly $\alpha$ containing $\beta$, with frontier location $p \in \dom \gamma$ at which some tile type $r_j$ can attach in the seeded model, \eqref{ineq-r-hier} ensures that the total concentration of polyominos that can attach to position $p$ in the hierarchical model is at least $\delta_1$.

+Now we must argue that this lower bound on polyomino concentration implies that the claimed lower bound on concentration of assemblies containing $\zeta$ (i.e., $[\prodasm{\zeta}]$).
+The next inequality we derive (inequality~\eqref{eq-sum-assemblies-with-beta}) places a lower bound on the concentration of the \emph{other reactant} that reacts with the polyomino (the other reactant could be any assembly in the sum on the left side of~\eqref{eq-sum-assemblies-with-beta}) of the reactions that increase $[\prodasm{\zeta}]$.

 Recall that for all $\alpha \in \prodasm{\beta}$, $\#_\alpha(\beta) = 1$ and for all $\alpha \in \prodasm{\zeta}$, $\#_\alpha(\zeta) = 1$.
-Then for all $t\in\R^+$, $[\prodasm{\beta}](t) = \sum_{\alpha \in \prodasm{\beta}} [\alpha](t)$ and $[\prodasm{\zeta}](t) = \sum_{\alpha \in \prodasm{\zeta}} [\alpha](t)$.
+Then for all $t\in\R_{\geq 0}$, $[\prodasm{\beta}](t) = \sum_{\alpha \in \prodasm{\beta}} [\alpha](t)$ and $[\prodasm{\zeta}](t) = \sum_{\alpha \in \prodasm{\zeta}} [\alpha](t)$.
 Since $[\prodasm{\beta}](t)$ is monotonically increasing, for all $t \geq t_0$,